Hagrid's Magical Creatures Motorbike Adventure: History

 Robbie Coltrane, who portrayed Rubeus Hagrid in the Harry Potter films and theme park attractions, reprised the role again for the roller coaster's pre-show and ride experience.
 Filming took place at Warner Bros.
-Studios, Leavesden in 2018 with Coltrane and Mark Williams, who reprised the role of Arthur Weasley for the pre-show, as well.
-Due to declining health, Coltrane's performance was filmed face-and-head only, while British actor Greg Draven was used as a body double for Hagrid; it was Robbie Coltrane's final performance as Hagrid before his death in 2022.
+Studios Leavesden in 2018 with Coltrane and Mark Williams, who reprised the role of Arthur Weasley for the pre-show, as well.
+Due to declining health, Coltrane's performance was filmed face-and-head only, while British actor Greg Draven provided the performance motion capture for Hagrid.
+Coltrane's face was digitally masked over Draven's, however the on screen physical performance of Hagrid was undertaken by Draven.
+Draven recalled Coltrane gave him his approval, telling Draven his performance of Hagrid "Did the character proud'".
+This was Robbie Coltrane's final performance as Hagrid before his death in 2022.
 The grand opening ceremony took place on June 11, 2019 with actors Evanna Lynch, Warwick Davis, Tom Felton, Rupert Grint and James and Oliver Phelps in attendance.
 Robbie Coltrane was unable to attend due to his health, however, he recorded video messages for the occasion.

-Hagrid's Magical Creatures Motorbike Adventure offers an Express queue and a single rider queue that both bypass the pre-show, though Express didn't immediately open with the attraction.
-Just a day after opening, a reserved virtual line system was implemented for the attraction, through Universal Orlando's mobile application.
+Just a day after opening, a reserved virtual line system was implemented for the attraction, through Universal Orlando's mobile application, which was later phased out in favor of standby and single rider queues.
 Due to the coronavirus pandemic and its spread to Florida, the single rider line was made unavailable upon the resort's June 2020 reopening, but was reopened on June 15, 2021.